Yuletide 2025 Letter

 - More of Grandma Rosie!
 And Seth and Cynthia!
 Bex and Shoshanna!
 The way Rachel and Zach interacted with everyone was super fun.
 I’d love to see Zach integrating more into her family, who he clearly adores.

 - Did Rachel get her book published?
-Did Zack illustrate the cover?
+Did Zach illustrate the cover?
 How does their future progress together?

 연애대전 | Love to Hate You (TV)